heliorc/pegasus-ui/README.md

 # Pegasus Multi-firmware UI
-No more Mr. Nice Gaius!
+> No more Mr. Nice Gaius! - Gaius Baltar

 ## MacOS
 install libusb using brew